Pet Wellness Services

 For these reasons, our promise to you is to consistently offer your pets the highest standard of care within a state-of-the-art veterinary hospital that is calm, safe and welcoming.

 Additionally, our doctors are a cohesive team with a proven record of working collaboratively to resolve complex cases.
 Each and every one of our veterinarians is fully capable of providing qualified and compassionate second opinions within our practice.
-We also work along with several outside referral veterinary practices if your pet requires specialized services.
+We also collaberate with several outside referral veterinary practices if your pet requires specialized services.
+Please take a look at our services on this and following pages, if you have any questions or would like to schedule an appointment, give us a call at (585) 243-5660.

 York Animal Hospital Provides Veterinary Wellness Exams